willwade/js-tts-demo/DEPLOY.md

    - Make sure to set the Node.js version to 18.x or later
    - Make sure to select pnpm as the package manager
    - Set the HTTP port to 3000 in the App Platform settings
+   - Set the health check path to `/` and port to 3000
+   - Alternatively, use the `.do/app.yaml` file included in the repository

 3. **Deploy the App**
    - Click "Next" and review your settings